solidjs-community/solid-primitives/packages/event-listener/README.md

 A set of primitives that help with listening to DOM and Custom Events.

 - [`newEventListener`](#newEventListener) - Non-reactive primitive for adding event listeners that get's removed onCleanup.
+- [`newEventListenerStack`](#newEventListenerStack) - Creates a stack of event listeners, that will be automatically disposed on cleanup.
 - [`createEventListener`](#createEventListener) - Reactive version of [`newEventListener`](#newEventListener), that takes signal arguments to apply new listeners once changed.
 - [`createEventSignal`](#createEventListener) - Like [`createEventListener`](#createEventListener), but captured events are stored in a returned signal.
 - [`createEventListenerMap`](#createEventListenerMap) - A helpful primitive that listens to a map of events.
 Handle them by individual callbacks.